TwilightCoders/FreeNAS-Rails-Setup/README.md

 1. `unicorn -c /home/www/sites/SITE_PROJECT_NAME/current/config/unicorn.rb -D`
 2. now exit back out of user www
-2. `/usr/local/etc/rc.d/nginx start`
+3. `/usr/local/etc/rc.d/nginx start` if running as root, or run command with `sudo`
-3. Direct your web browser to the IP/domain of your server.
+4. Direct your web browser to the IP/domain of your server.

+#3.1 Possible edits needed
+If unable to run `/usr/local/etc/rc.d/nginx start` there are a couple of possible reasons:

+1. It could be that `nginx_enable="YES"` needs to be added to rc.conf file
+2. It is also possible that you will need to run `sudo /var/log/nginx` in order to create the nginx directory for the logs